-BY MAIL PRIOR TO MEETING Complete, sign and return by free post
+BY MAIL PRIOR TO MEETING Complete, sign and return proxy card in the postage-paid envelope

-You must have the control number that appears on your Notice of Internet Availability of Proxy Materials or proxy card.
+To vote or participate in the virtual meeting, you must have the control number that appears on your Notice of Internet Availability of Proxy Materials or proxy card.

-Our Board of Directors is soliciting proxies to be voted at the Annual Meeting on May 3, 2023 and at any adjournments or postponements thereof.
-We expect that this proxy statement and form of proxy will be mailed and made available to shareholders beginning on or about March 22, 2023.
+Our Board of Directors is soliciting proxies to be voted at the Annual Meeting on May 1, 2024 and at any adjournments or postponements thereof.
+We expect that this proxy statement and form of proxy will be mailed and made available to shareholders beginning on or about March 20, 2024.

-Important notice regarding the availability of proxy materials for the annual meeting of shareholders to be held on Wednesday, May 3, 2023: The Proxy Statement for the 2023 Annual Meeting of Shareholders and 2022 Annual Report to Shareholders are available at: https://investors.regencycenters.com.
+Important notice regarding the availability of proxy materials for the Annual Meeting of Shareholders to be held on Wednesday, May 1, 2024: The Proxy Statement for the 2024 Annual Meeting of Shareholders and 2023 Annual Report to Shareholders are available at: https://investors.regencycenters.com.